TotallyNotNero/SwiftyLink/README.md

 2. It must be able to send payloads through a shard's websocket connection
 3. It must be able to send the intercepted payloads to this library using the ```sendUpdate()``` method.

+# Installation
+SwiftyLink is built as a Swift Package - specifically a library.
+This makes the package easy to install and integrate into all of your existing work.

+Just add the git link as a dependency in your Packages.swift file, then make your project depend on it.

 # Connecting to Lavalink
 First, initialize your Lavalink node.
 ```swift